ms10596/WDND_sessions/1/slides/slides.md

 5. Relational Database.
 ---
 ## 1. Introduction on Weekly Sessions.
-* Group of Udacity students with a Session Leader.
-* Setting weekly targets.
-* Helping each other.
+* Setting weekly targets and Helping each other.
 * Our Goals:
     * High Completion Rate.
     * High satisfaction.
-* Once a week and your presence is recorded.
+* Once a week (1 - 2 hours)
+* Your presence is recorded.
 * Raise your hand if you want to ask a question or to participate.
 * Please, try to engage as much as possible in the session.